sokinpui/note/digital_logic/Combinational_logic.md

 ## demultiplexer
-decoder + multiplexer in the smae time, choose result from decoder
+decoder + multiplexer in the smae time, choose result from decoder one input and $n$ control input, it support maximun up to $2^n$ output. the concrpt of selection is like encoder, use arrange minterms in order to select the correct output.

 ## Encoder
 reverse of the decoder, add enable input( swtich), it can be active or inactive by choosing the sign of tthe enable input
 ## priority Encoder
 defined the truth table is in the desired form which is in stairway, and the output is in the order of defined way.
 Use don't care condition to implemenet priority check and obtain the boolean